 B. All prescription orders issued by a physician assistant shall contain the name, address and telephone number of the physician assistant.
 A physician assistant shall issue prescription orders for controlled substances under the physician assistant's own United States drug enforcement administration registration number.

-C. Unless certified for ninety-day prescription privileges pursuant to section 32-2504, subsection A, a physician assistant shall not prescribe a schedule II or schedule III controlled substance for a period exceeding seventy-two hours.
-For each schedule IV or schedule V controlled substance, a physician assistant may not prescribe the controlled substance more than five times in a six-month period for each patient.
+C. If certified for prescription privileges pursuant to section 32-2504, subsection A, initial prescriptions for schedule II controlled substances that are opioids are subject to the limits prescribed in sections 32-3248 and 32-3248.01 if the physician assistant has been delegated to prescribe schedule II controlled substances by the supervising physician pursuant to this section.
+For each schedule IV or schedule V controlled substance, the physician assistant may not prescribe the controlled substance more than five times in a six-month period for each patient.

-D. A prescription for a schedule II or III controlled substance that is an opioid or benzodiazepine is not refillable without the written consent of the supervising physician.
+D. A prescription for a schedule III controlled substance that is an opioid or benzodiazepine is not refillable without the written consent of the supervising physician.

 E. Prescription-only drugs shall not be dispensed, prescribed or refillable for a period exceeding one year.